Senate Bill No. 89

 local exchange access to end users and packaged services that include basic local exchange access to end users require

 advance approval of the commission.
-The commission shall approve, deny, or upon a showing of good cause set for
+The commission shall approve, deny, or upon a showing of good cause set for hearing

-may not combine monopoly services with competitive services unless authorized by the commission.
+combine monopoly services with competitive services unless authorized by the commission.

 (b) A public utility providing electricity or natural gas may offer grants and subsidized loans to install energy conservation and nonfossil forms of energy generation systems in dwellings.